Coconut Sticky Rice with Mango) and also eaten with main dishes in northern Thailand.

 Steam white sticky rice for about 25 minutes.**** Purple sticky rice needs to be steamed for 45 minutes because it is unmilled and thus takes longer to cook through.
 Taste the rice and cook a little bit more if it isn't soft enough (be sure to wipe the condensation on the lid before replacing it).
 The rice should be soft but chewy, and the grains should be slightly translucent (if you are making white rice).

 When the rice is done, immediately put it in a dry basket or large bowl.***** Remove and discard pandan leaves or cheesecloth, if using.
 Use a large flat rice paddle or spoon to turn the rice over on itself to lightly break up any clumps.
 Shape the rice into an even round clump.
-To prevent the rice from drying out, keep it covered with a clean slightly damp cloth that has been completely squeezed out so that it won't drip water on the rice or keep it in a covered basket.
-Serve immediately.
+To prevent the rice from drying out, keep the bowl covered with a plate; it will keep warm for at least 30 minutes covered, and can can be held at room temperature for at least a couple hours.
+Serve warm or at room temperature.

 Similar to many types of rice, soaking will help loosen bits of rice that are stuck to your steamer so that it is easy to scrub.